top of page

 The adjective 'ignoble' has its roots in Latin.
 It stems from the Latin word 'ignobilis,' which is a combination of 'in,' meaning 'not,' and 'nobilis,' meaning 'noble' or 'honorable.'
 Therefore, etymologically, 'ignoble' can be understood as 'not noble' or 'lacking in nobility.'
 This term is used to describe actions, behaviors, or individuals characterized by a lack of honor, moral principles, or ethical integrity.
 It emphasizes a departure from the qualities traditionally associated with nobility, such as honor, virtue, and high moral standards, highlighting actions or individuals that fall short of these esteemed ideals.

-Find the meaning of ignoble:
+Quiz: Find the meaning of the adjective ignoble:

 Try Again!